klyte45/CS2-WriteEverywhereFiles/README.md

 ### Auto loading default templates for prefabs

 The layouts that should be automatically loaded for prefabs shall be under the prefabs folder (`<Game AppData Folder>\ModsData\Klyte45Mods\WriteEverywhere\prefabs`) and all them must follow the naming pattern: `<Prefab internal name>.wedefault.xml`.
 The mod will search all files with these names recursively under that folder and will load all them, merging their layouts.
-It can be useful for separating the default layouts parts by subfolders (example: one folder for vehicle plates locations, another for extra text of buses, etc )
+It can be useful for separating the default layouts parts by subfolders (example: one folder for vehicle plates locations, another for extra text of buses, etc)

+Layouts refering the same prefab will be mixed at loading time.

 ### Exporting as prefab default layout

 To export a node as prefab layout, at hierarchy window click on the **parent layout item** and then go to save button, select the option **Export selected as prefab default layout** and a file will be generated at root of the prefabs folder. **IT WILL OVERRIDING EXISTING FILES**, so avoid letting the default files at root.
 Notice that the root layout item **will be ignored** when writing the XML file.
 So don't use it to add any effective stuff.
 Keep it position and rotation at 0 too to avoid misplacements.
-> **NOTE: A known bug is that saving a new prefab default layout is making the game to crash after creating the file.
-Looking on it already.**

 ### Exporting as common layout